SahithiMeenakshi/Advanced-Physical-Design/README.md

 # Build your Design in openlane

- * Invoke openlane and run the script file in an intercative (step by step)mode.
+ * Invoke openlane and run the script file in an interacttive (step by step)mode.

    `./flow.tcl -interactive`

- * Input the packages needed to run this flow
+* Input the packages needed to run this flow.

-   `package require openlane 0.9
+   `package require openlane 0.9`

  * Below image shows the terminal after openlane being invoked.

  <div align="center">